 - Student Teaching in the Elementary School (EDU 445) - Students in this course are issued digital video camera kits that include tripods and external microphones, allowing the students to record themselves out in the field as part of their student-teaching experiences.
 Students are able to use the recordings to review and critique their teaching.

-The call for proposals is sent to all faculty in June for fall semester and in October for spring semester by November 1.
+The call for proposals is sent to all faculty in June for fall semester and in October for spring semester.
 A program description and proposal guidelines are available in the DELI Call for Participation.

 For additional information or to submit a proposal, contact Chris Penniman.